OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 !!! tip

     In our experience, using the `ProbitLink` for logistic regressions deliver better results than `LogitLink` (which is the canonical link).
+But of course, one should choose the link that gives the higher loglikelihood.

 ### Step 3: Run full model on the best estimated model size